justincpresley/ndn-sync/README.md

 </div>

-**ndn-sync** is a Go library implementing Named Data Networking (NDN) Distributed Dataset Synchronization ('*Sync*' for short) Protocols that can be used to write various real-time NDN Applications.
-The goal of '*Sync*' is to inform others about updates in a dataset and/or to learn about newly published data. **ndn-sync** welcomes both newcomers and experts.
+`ndn-sync` is a Go library implementing Named Data Networking (NDN) Distributed Dataset Synchronization ('*Sync*' for short) Protocols that can be used to write various real-time NDN Applications.

+The goal of '*Sync*' is to inform others about updates in a dataset and/or to learn about newly published data effectively synchronizing a group.
+`ndn-sync` welcomes both newcomers and experts.

 ## Table of contents